PyGenie-Scans/SansScripts/doc/source/tutorial.rst

    the measurement.

 #.
 We specified the beam size.
 The individual beamlines will have the
-   opportunity to decide their own aperature settings, but there should hopefully reach a consensus on the names.
+   opportunity to decide their own aperature settings, but they should hopefully reach a consensus on the names.

 #.
 You'll notice that there is no message about putting the instrument
    in event mode.
 Since we were already in event mode, the instrument